 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Select a provider that offers multiple investment options, management assistance, and staff training.
+- Choose a Plan Provider: Pick a provider that offers a range of investment opportunities, administrative support, and employee learning resources.

 Individual 401(k)

-Also known as a Individual 401(k), this plan is designed to offer the same benefits as a company 401(k), but for individuals who are self-employed, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Also known as a i401(k), this plan is designed to offer the same benefits as a business 401(k), but for individuals who are self-employed, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
 Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

 - Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with multiple investment options and reduced fees.
+Look for providers with a range of investment options and lower fees.

 - Open an Account: Set up your Individual 401(k) account with the chosen provider.
 This typically involves completing an application and providing necessary documentation.